From the pages of Practical Boat Owner magazine – our pick of the best Christmas gift ideas for the boat owner in your life

 Even if you don’t plan to do the maintenance yourself, it’s good to know what you’re getting yourself into, and Simon Jollands’s friendly tutorials will appeal to beginners and experts alike.

 Boat water tanks require careful maintenance, but if you’ve let this slip, or simply don’t have a water source you can trust, the Lifesaver Liberty filtration bottle is a great, quick and easy way to get clean water.
 We should know – we used it to drink bilge water and lived to tell the tale!

-  Also, handy for hikes into the wilderness or remote anchorages where you might need to source water from a river or lake, this is the ultimate gift for adventurers.
+Also, handy for hikes into the wilderness or remote anchorages where you might need to source water from a river or lake, this is the ultimate Christmas gift for adventurous boat owners.

 A larger, 5l, Lifesaver Cube is also available, which is ideal to keep onboard.